PaulAmb325/PaulAmb325/README.md

 I'm currently looking for a 6-months internship somewhere in Europe

 ###### I'm interested in
-IoT :satellite: ...
+:satellite: IoT
-DataScience & Machine Learning :bar_chart: ...
+:bar_chart:  DataScience & Machine Learning
-Web Devlopment :spider_web: ...
+:spider_web: Web Devlopment

 ###### You can contact me